ammobinDOTca/ammobin-client/README.md

 ## todo
 - determine quantities to generate unit prices
+- filter out 'UNKNOWN' calibres by default
-- deploy to docker hub
+- add switch to show unknown calibres
 - add 1 more ontario vendors
 - add 2 BC or alberta vendors
 - filter by vendor  province
-- fix favicon
-- added progress web app support
+- add progress web app support

 ## vendors to add
 - cabelas (have to work through calibre selector for center fire)